Tapha/vue3-dynamic-tabs/README.md

 `changed` is emitted when the tab changes and can be used as handle to load data on request.
 `clicked` is emitted when an active tab is re-clicked and can be used to e.g. reload the data in the current tab.

+### Setting a html element tag to tabs or tab-content

+You can set the type of html element you want either tabs or tab-components to be by applying the 'tag' attribute to any of these two components.
+For example: `<dynamic-tab tag='a'>`, which will set the component to be an anchor link element.
+By defult `<dynamic-tab>` components are `button` elements and `<dynamic-tab-content>` components are `section` elements.

 ### Adding a suffix and a prefix to the tab name

 You can add a suffix and a prefix to the tab by using the `suffix` and `prefix` attributes, which can contain HTML.